 "Ordinary" is an ecclesiastical term entitling the holder to exercise jurisdiction in his own right, but the Archbishop's role is much wider.
 He has overall responsibility for the pastoral and spiritual welfare of the chaplains, and can grant licences to officiate within the three services.

-Day-to-day responsibility for this role is carried out by the Bishop to the Forces (currently the Rt Revd Dr Stephen Venner).
+Day-to-day responsibility for this role is carried out by the Bishop to the Forces (currently the Rt Revd Nigel Stock).
 Regular contact is maintained between the Archbishop's office and the Archdeacons of the Royal Navy, the Army and the Royal Air Force.